aldebaran/qibuild/doc/source/beginner/qipkg/tutorial.rst

 .. code-block:: console

-  qipkg make-package my-behavior.pml
+  qipkg make-package my-package.pml

-to generate a package, or even (if qimessaging python bindings are available)
+to generate a package, and then (if libqi python bindings are available)

 .. code-block:: console

-  qipkg deploy-package my-behavior.pml --url nao@nao.local
+  qipkg deploy-package /path/to/my-package.pkg --url nao@nao.local

-to call ``PackageManager.install()``
+to deploy and install the package on the robot.

 If you need to include code written in C++ or Python, just add them to the ``.pml`` file, like this: